The-Chiselers/synth/README.md

-# AddressDecoder
+# Synth

-A highly configurable Address Decoder written in Chisel3.
+A configurable module to run synthesis with Yosys directly in SBT

-## TODO

-- [ ] Add more scaladoc